ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-data-updates/index.md

 ## Setting New Data

-By default, when `api.setRowData()` is called, all Set Filter selections will be lost.
+By default, when `api.setRowData(data)` is called, all Set Filter selections will be lost.

 It is recommended that `newRowsAction='keep'` is set on the filter params to keep existing filter selections when new rows are added, as shown below: